duyanghao/duyanghao.github.io/_posts/2017-3-2-registry_v2_mirror.md

 func (bw *blobWriter) resumeDigest(ctx context.Context) error {
 	return errResumableDigestNotAvailable
 }
+// newBlobUpload allocates a new upload controller with the given state. func (lbs *linkedBlobStore) newBlobUpload(ctx context.Context, uuid, path string, startedAt time.Time, append bool) (distribution.BlobWriter, error) {
+	fw, err := lbs.driver.Writer(ctx, path, append)
+	if err != nil {
+		return nil, err
+	}

+	bw := &blobWriter{
+		ctx:        ctx,
+		blobStore:  lbs,
+		id:         uuid,
+		startedAt:  startedAt,
+		digester:   digest.Canonical.New(),
+		fileWriter: fw,
+		driver:     lbs.driver,
+		path:       path,
+		resumableDigestEnabled: lbs.resumableDigestEnabled,
+	}

+	return bw, nil
+}
+// New returns a new digester for the specified algorithm.
+If the algorithm
+// does not have a digester implementation, nil will be returned.
+This can be
+// checked by calling Available before calling New. func (a Algorithm) New() Digester {
+	return &digester{
+		alg:  a,
+		hash: a.Hash(),
+	}
+}
+// digester provides a simple digester definition that embeds a hasher. type digester struct {
+	alg  Algorithm
+	hash hash.Hash
+}

+func (d *digester) Hash() hash.Hash {
+	return d.hash
+}

+func (d *digester) Digest() Digest {
+	return NewDigest(d.alg, d.hash)
+}
+// NewDigest returns a Digest from alg and a hash.Hash object. func NewDigest(alg Algorithm, h hash.Hash) Digest {
+	return NewDigestFromBytes(alg, h.Sum(nil))
+}
+// NewDigestFromBytes returns a new digest from the byte contents of p.
+// Typically, this can come from hash.Hash.Sum(...) or xxx.SumXXX(...)
+// functions.
+This is also useful for rebuilding digests from binary
+// serializations.
+func NewDigestFromBytes(alg Algorithm, p []byte) Digest {
+	return Digest(fmt.Sprintf("%s:%x", alg, p))
+}
+const (
+	// DigestSha256EmptyTar is the canonical sha256 digest of empty data DigestSha256EmptyTar = "sha256:e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855"
+)

+// Digest allows simple protection of hex formatted digest strings, prefixed
+// by their algorithm.
+Strings of type Digest have some guarantee of being in
+// the correct format and it provides quick access to the components of a
+// digest string.
+//
+// The following is an example of the contents of Digest types:
+//
+// 	sha256:7173b809ca12ec5dee4506cd86be934c4596dd234ee82c0662eac04a8c2c71dc
+//
+// This allows to abstract the digest behind this type and work only in those
+// terms.
+type Digest string

+// Hash returns a new hash as used by the algorithm.
+If not available, the
+// method will panic.
+Check Algorithm.Available() before calling. func (a Algorithm) Hash() hash.Hash {
+	if !a.Available() {
+		// NOTE(stevvooe): A missing hash is usually a programming error that
+		// must be resolved at compile time.
+We don't import in the digest
+		// package to allow users to choose their hash implementation (such as
+		// when using stevvooe/resumable or a hardware accelerated package).
+		//
+		// Applications that may want to resolve the hash at runtime should
+		// call Algorithm.Available before call Algorithm.Hash().
+		panic(fmt.Sprintf("%v not available (make sure it is imported)", a)) }

+	return algorithms[a].New()
+}
+var (
+	// TODO(stevvooe): Follow the pattern of the standard crypto package for
+	// registration of digests.
+Effectively, we are a registerable set and
+	// common symbol access.

+	// algorithms maps values to hash.Hash implementations.
+Other algorithms
+	// may be available but they cannot be calculated by the digest package. algorithms = map[Algorithm]crypto.Hash{
+		SHA256: crypto.SHA256,
+		SHA384: crypto.SHA384,
+		SHA512: crypto.SHA512,
+	}
+)
+// NewDigestVerifier returns a verifier that compares the written bytes
+// against a passed in digest. func NewDigestVerifier(d Digest) (Verifier, error) {
+	if err := d.Validate(); err != nil {
+		return nil, err
+	}

+	return hashVerifier{
+		hash:   d.Algorithm().Hash(),
+		digest: d,
+	}, nil
+}
+// Validate checks that the contents of d is a valid digest, returning an
+// error if not.
+func (d Digest) Validate() error {
+	s := string(d)

+	if !DigestRegexpAnchored.MatchString(s) {
+		return ErrDigestInvalidFormat
+	}

+	i := strings.Index(s, ":")
+	if i < 0 {
+		return ErrDigestInvalidFormat
+	}

+	// case: "sha256:" with no hex.
+	if i+1 == len(s) {
+		return ErrDigestInvalidFormat
+	}

+	switch algorithm := Algorithm(s[:i]); algorithm {
+	case SHA256, SHA384, SHA512:
+		if algorithm.Size()*2 != len(s[i+1:]) {
+			return ErrDigestInvalidLength
+		}
+		break
+	default:
+		return ErrDigestUnsupported
+	}

+	return nil
+}
+// Algorithm returns the algorithm portion of the digest.
+This will panic if
+// the underlying digest is not in a valid format. func (d Digest) Algorithm() Algorithm {
+	return Algorithm(d[:d.sepIndex()])
+}
+type hashVerifier struct {
+	digest Digest
+	hash   hash.Hash
+}

 // moveBlob moves the data into its final, hash-qualified destination,
 // identified by dgst.
 The layer should be validated before commencing the
 // move.